swcarpentry/board/executive-director.md

   program development and task facilitation

-* Ability to convey a vision of Software Carpentry's strategic future to staff, board, volunteers and donors
+* Ability to convey a vision of Software Carpentry's strategic future to staff, Steering Committee, volunteers and donors

 * Knowledge of fundraising strategies and donor relations unique to the academic and nonprofit sector

-* Skills to collaborate with and motivate board members and other volunteers
+* Skills to collaborate with and motivate Steering Committee members and other volunteers

 * Strong written and oral communication skills